-Tools You Need to Build Your Own Computer
+Tools You'll Need to Build Your Own Computer

 As with all tools, you should buy the best quality computer tools that you can afford.
 Good tools last longer and make the job easier.
-If you plan to become a professional computer technician, you should consider buying a professional tool kit from a company like Tecra Tools.
+All computer tools should be non-magnetized.

 You will need, at a minimum, the following simple tools: